gojuuvenu/international-baccalaureate_internal-assessment_template/README.md

 Feedback feature on the website so I can get feedback from people online

 Dec-Jan (month 3-4)
-Finish interface, add a bunch of filler stuff to make the website look more complete and professional. publish the website and spread word of it on twitter.com as well as instagram.com, tag Big sean and hopefully he sees it.
+*Finish interface, add a bunch of filler stuff to make the website look more complete and professional.
+*publish the website and spread word of it on twitter.com as well as instagram.com, tag Big sean and hopefully he sees it.
- ****Actually use the website in situations that the client shared they often find themselves in
+*Actually use the website in situations that the client shared they often find themselves in

 Jan-Feb (month 4-5)
-Implement feedback, start working on DLC if I have time.
-If a person shares the website they get acess to another subsection of the website with Kanye songs.
+*Implement feedback, start working on DLC if I have time.
+If a person shares the website they get acess to another subsection *of the website with Kanye songs.

 Feb-March (month 5-6)

-Install and send the link to clients, or just show them in person
+*Install and send the link to clients, or just show them in person

+# interview

+when do you listen
+When im doing homework, walking to school, home, walking around,  using the bathroom, before bed.

+sure yeah,

+what percent of the time
+Idk, maybe like 40% of the time,

+what would happen if you took headphones off it would play on loud speaker

+is that a problem

+yeah

+why

+my parents probably wouldn't care about the cursing but they dont want to hear my stuff.
+Nothing's wrong they just want to hear hear

+what do they listen to

+rap and rock

+thats your genre right?

+well yeah but they also like reggae and blues,

+I always use my headphones

+I could play it low but

+what artists do you listen to

+big sean, logic, j cole only the best

+I dont think they know who they are

+if you were to play a song which one

+skyscrapers

+would they be ok with the subject matter

+probably not

+if they were to what lyrics

+none but it would be awkard

+do you enjoy the clean version

+nah its trash

+what if they only censored a line that you dont like

+no, i hate censoreship

+what if you had the option?

+hmmmn